Algebra 2 Course Policy

 Overview: Algebra is fundamental; in Algebra 2, students will develop a wide variety of mathematical tools that they’ll use in every subsequent math class.
 Students will develop an extensive vocabulary of mathematical terms, symbols and functions; students will also learn how to manipulate and solve various kinds of equations, including those involving polynomial, exponential, and trigonometric functions.

 Algebra 2 is a two-semester required college preparatory course.
 Students will learn through participation in lessons, class discussion, group work, and other enrichment activities.

 Semester 1: Linear Functions; Quadratic Functions; Quadratic Equations and Complex Numbers; Polynomial Functions; Rational Exponents and Radical Functions

 Semester 2: Exponential and Logarithmic Functions; Sequences and Series; Trigonometric Ratios and Functions; Probability; Data Analysis and Statistics.

-Pencils and erasers, notebook (I suggest, but do not insist on, a math-only notebook with graph paper), scientific calculator (this CANNOT be your phone or your computer; neither will be allowed on tests, and also CANNOT be a graphing calculator), your BYOD computer.
-Your school-issued Big Ideas math textbook can remain at home.
+Class Materials: 1.
+Pencil.
+2. Notebook (I suggest, but do not insist on, a math-only notebook with graph paper).
+3. Scientific calculator (this CANNOT be your phone or your computer; neither will be allowed on tests).
+4. Computing device, as part of the BYOD program.
+5. Big Ideas Math Textbook (school-issued); this heavy book can remain at home.